Menu

 shutterstock.com

 Having reliable internet is a priority for many foreigners living in Thailand — not just for work reasons if they are a digital nomad or a start-up entrepreneur, but also as a means to keep in touch with family and friends back in their home country.
 Luckily, there is a long list of internet service providers in Thailand, especially in big cities like Bangkok.
-If you don't want to have to go to an internet cafe every time you want to jump online, then you have a wide choice of home internet packages and mobile data plans that could suit your needs.
+You have a wide choice of home internet packages and mobile data plans that could suit your needs.

 As the world of technology is advancing rapidly, and as different providers and packages offer a wide range of services and deals, your best bet would be to do your research when you get to Thailand to find out what best meets your needs.

-If you want to get a home internet package, it is a good idea to ask your landlord what they advise once you have found a place to live.
+If you want to get a home internet package, it is a good idea to ask your landlord what internet providers serve your area.
 They will have a better idea about service in your area and your building, as some service providers, even those with a relatively good reputation, may have slow or erratic performance depending on the area of the city.

 How to get internet in Thailand

-It is straightforward to get hooked up to the internet in Thailand, and there is very little waiting time.
+It is straightforward to get hooked up to the internet in Thailand on your phone, and there is very little waiting time.
 Upon arriving in Thailand, you can purchase a SIM card with high-speed internet at the airport for as low as THB 300.
-You will only need to give them your information such as name, country of origin, and passport copy as they need to register the number under your name.
+You will only need to give them your information, such as name, country of origin, and passport copy, as they need to register the number under your name.

-Moreover, for those who want to stay for long in the kingdom, it will be a not-too-long process.
+Moreover, for those who want to stay in the kingdom for a long time, it will be a not-too-long process.
 They will need to show proof of a work permit to get it in their name.
 Deposit is not an issue on this as most internet providers now do not ask for it.
 Some internet service providers do waive the work permit requirement, but it depends on the provider.

 If you have a work permit, once you have chosen your service provider, you will just need to walk into a store, tell the staff what package you want, and they will set a schedule for them to go to your place and set up.
 Most stores will have very helpful English-speaking staff, especially in places in malls in Bangkok